eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 In pure Ceylon code, we almost always use [declaration-site variance](../generics/#covariance_and_contravariance).
 However, this doesn't work when we interoperate with Java generic types with wildcards.
 Therefore, Ceylon supports use-site variance (wildcards).

 - `List<out Object>` has a covariant wildcard, and is equivalent to `List<? extends Object>` in Java, and
 - `Topic<in Object>` has a contravariant wildcard, and is equivalent to `Topic<? super Object>` in Java.

 Wildcard types are unavoidable when interoperating with Java, and perhaps occasionally useful in pure Ceylon code.
 But we recommend avoiding them, except where there's a really good reason.

-## Iterables
+## Java `Iterable`s and `AutoCloseable`s

-Since Ceylon 1.2.1 it is possible to use a `java.lang.Iterable` in a Ceylon `for` statement, like this:
+Since Ceylon 1.2.1 it's possible to use a `java.lang.Iterable` or Java array in a Ceylon `for` statement, like this:

-    import java.lang{JIterable=Iterable, JString=String}
+<-- try: -->
+    import java.lang { JIterable=Iterable }

-    JIterable<Object> objects = ...;
+    JIterable<Object> objects = ... ;
     for (obj in objects) {
-        // ...
+        ...
     }

+Similarly, it's possible to use a Java `AutoCloseable` in a Ceylon `try` statement.

+<-- try: -->
+    import java.io { File, FileInputStream }

+    File file = ... ;
+    try (inputStream = FileInputStream(file)) {
+         ...
+    }

+### Gotcha!

-Note that there is no special handling for type of the iterated elements:
-If the iterable contains Java `String`s they're not magically transformed to Ceylon `String`s:
+Note that there is no special handling for type of the iterated elements: if the iterable contains Java `String`s they're not magically transformed to Ceylon `String`s:

+<-- try: -->
+    import java.lang { JIterable=Iterable, JString=String }

     JIterable<JString> strings = ...;
     for (s in strings) {
         // s is a JString
     }

+### Further gotcha

-Also note this is not supported when using an entry or tuple destructing
+Also note that `java.lang.Iterable` is not supported together with entry or tuple destructuring:

-iterator:
+<-- try: -->

-    JIterable<String-String> stringPairs = ...;
+    JIterable<String->String> stringPairs = ...;
     for (key->item in stringPairs) {
         // not supported
     }

-In practice it is unusual to have a Java `Iterable` of Ceylon `Entry`s or `Tuple`s.
+In practice it's unusual to have a Java `Iterable` containing Ceylon `Entry`s or `Tuple`s.

+### Java collections and operators

+Finally:

+- the element lookup operator (`list[index]`) may be used with Java arrays and instances of `java.util.List`, and
+- the containment operator (`element in container`) may be used with instances of `java.util.Collection`.

 ## Utility functions and classes